We have one of the largest selections of skis on the web, a super knowledgable staff and expert guides to help you make an informed decision.

 Ability level has become somewhat less relevant as ski technology has made it possible for a beginner to ski a much wider variety of skis.
 Still, there are certainly features that differentiate skis for different ability levels.

 Someone who is new to skiing or a skier working on linking smoother turns falls into this ability level.
 Typical beginner ski qualities include: softer flex, narrower widths, composite, foam or softer wood cores, and capped constructions.
 The idea is to create a ski that is easy to turn and very forgiving if you do make a mistake.
 The addition of rocker in the tip and tail tends to make a ski less "hooky" as well as aiding turn initiation.

 The majority of skiers and skis fall into this level, whether you like to carve on groomers or venture into the powder.
 These skis are generally somewhat wider than beginner-intermediate skis, with a stronger wood core and sandwich sidewall construction.
 Depending on the type of ski, intermediate-advanced level skis may have full camber, rocker, or some combination of the two.

 Regardless of terrain choice, advanced to expert level skis are for the more aggressive and skilled skier.
-You will often find layers of Titanal, carbon, bamboo, or other materials meant to deliver better performance at speed or in demanding conditions.
+You will often find layers of Titanal, carbon, flax, or other materials meant to deliver better performance at speed or in demanding conditions.
 Advanced-expert skis are generally stiffer both longitudinally and torsionally than intermediate level skis and can be challenging at slower speeds.
 You'll find expert level carving, park, all-mountain and powder skis with a wide variety of rocker configurations.

 There are many factors that contribute to the way a ski feels and performs.
 These three elements of ski shape play a big role in determining a ski's suitability for a given skier or use: width, turning radius and rocker type.
 Ski Waist Width